raae/queen.raae.codes/content/olaVeaMail/2022-01-12-free-focus/index.md

 Here is the video of my late night live Skill-Builder-Session starting 5 minutes when I start coding from «i. id» If you watch for 1 minute you will see gorgeous Giggles-the-pug in the video I am using the id from.
 Giggles is one of Sid's two dogs.
 Sid, formerly at Gatsby now at Cloudflare.

 [https://youtu.be/_ZLxiOfhIi8?t=329](https://youtu.be/_ZLxiOfhIi8?t=329)

+In this github issue is my cheatsheet for the live coding [github.com/..../issues/8] (https://github.com/olavea/Rubys-TimeShip/issues/8)